smiler96/Image-Super-Resolution/README.md

 # Image Super Resolution

 ## Examples
-Below are some examples showing how to run the <code>main.py</code> demo and the associated color transfers between images.
+Below are some examples showing how to run the <code>main.py</code> demos.

 + **EDSR**